 BLU-MED deployable morgue systems are mobile, versatile, and highly effective facilities for managing deceased disaster victims.
 These facilities are standalone and isolate contaminated victims with patented cooling technology.
 The design makes expansion easy and fast, with self-contained systems for electricity, HVAC, and cooling.
 At 650 square feet, each structure has capacity for up to 24 victims.

-To learn more about our deployable morgue systems, or to request a quote, please contact us online or call +1-888-680-7181.
+To learn more about our deployable morgue systems or request a quote, please contact us online or call +1-888-680-7181.